GreenMountainPower/spring-cloud-netflix-microservices/README.md

 mvn spring-boot:run
 ```

 Now you should have all the services up and running.
-The `bus-service-client` and `train-service-client` modules are set up to be able to run multiple instannces of each.
+The `bus-service-client` and `train-service-client` modules are set up to be able to run multiple instances of each.
 To do that, all you'd have to do is, open a new terminal, `cd` into the specific module and run `mvn spring-boot:run`

 Once you have all the servers up and running, point the browser to `http://localhost:8761/` to monitor the registry/dashboard.

 Use the PAW file available under `/paw` directory to execute the service requests.

 # Documentation
-As mentioned earler, the following are the concepts and patterns used in this project:
+As mentioned earlier, the following are the concepts and patterns used in this project:
 * [Netflix Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance)
 	* [Spring Netflix Service Discovery and Registration with Load Balancing](https://spring.io/blog/2015/01/20/microservice-registration-and-discovery-with-spring-cloud-and-netflix-s-eureka)
 * [Spring Netflix Zuul Intelligent Routing](https://spring.io/guides/gs/routing-and-filtering)